-- Influenza (Flu) Vaccine: This past flu season more than 100,000 people got sick with the flu, and more than 10,000 died.
-It’s important to remember that while COVID-19 is a concern right now, there is widespread season flu activity happening all around the U.S. While the flu vaccine will not prevent COVID-19, it will help protect you from the flu.
+- Influenza (Flu) Vaccine: Throughout the U.S. more than 100,000 people got sick with the flu in 2019-2020, and more than 10,000 died.
+It’s important to remember that while COVID-19 is a concern right now, widespread season flu activity happens all around the U.S. While the flu vaccine will not prevent COVID-19, it will help protect you from the flu.
 Everyone six months or older should the flu shot every year to stay healthy.
 Protect yourself and your loved ones - visit DenverPublicHealth.org/Flu for more information about the flu, including where to get vaccinated in Denver.